Bangladesh Medical University

-Bangabandhu Sheikh Mujib Medical University (BSMMU) is a graduate medical university in Bangladesh.
-It was established in 1965.
-The university offers postgraduate degrees only, not offering undergraduate medical or dental degrees.
+Bangladesh Medical University (BMU) is a graduate medical university in Dhaka, Bangladesh.
+It was established in 1965 as Institute of Postgraduate Medicine and Research.
+The university offers postgraduate degrees in various medical specialties including MPhil, MPH, MD, MS, PhD, and diploma degrees.

+It also serves as a teaching hospital.
+In 2022, a 750-bed super-specialised hospital was established at BMU.

 History

-Establishment of the Bangabandhu Sheikh Mujib Medical University was an upgrade of the Institute of Postgraduate Medicine and Research (IPGMR).
-IPGMR was established in December 1965, as a Government-controlled postgraduate institute for medical research and studies.
-It was housed in the now defunct Hotel Shahbag, once the biggest hotel in Dhaka.
-The neighbourhood got its name Shahbag from the name of the hotel.
+The establishment of the university was an upgrade of the Institute of Postgraduate Medicine and Research (IPGMR), which was established in December 1965 as a government-controlled postgraduate institute for medical research and education.
+It was housed in Hotel Shahbag, which is now defunct and was once the biggest hotel in Dhaka.
+The hotel was named after Shahbagh, the neighborhood where it was located.

-From 2010, many of the medical and public health colleges/institutes have become affiliated to BSMMU.
-For example BIRDEM, BIHS, DMC, SSMC, NICVD, NITOR and others.
+Since 2010, many medical and public health colleges/institutes have become affiliated to IPGMR such as BIRDEM, BIHS, DMC, SSMC, NICVD, and NITOR.

-It was renamed as Bangabandhu Sheikh Mujib Medical University by the Act 1, 1998 of Jatiyo Sangshad after the first President of Bangladesh, Bangabandhu Sheikh Mujibur Rahman.
+It was renamed after the first by Act 1 of 1998 of Jatiyo Sangshad.

+After the fall of the former prime minister of Bangladesh Sheikh Hasina led Awami League government, On April 13, 2025, the government of Bangladesh issued an ordinance naming the university to Bangladesh Medical University.